ยทUses

 Anchor a batch — reveal one item at a time.

 Per-action anchoring doesn’t scale.
-Manifest mode is the structural answer.
-Up to ten thousand items (decisions, tool calls, outputs, evidence files) collapse into one receipt — and any holder can later prove a single item was in the batch without revealing the others.
+Manifest-backed proofs are the structural answer.
+Up to ten thousand items (decisions, tool calls, outputs, evidence files) collapse into one proof — and any holder can later prove a single item was in the batch without revealing the others.

 Step 1 — Batch